GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/17I_ArraySlicing.md

 ## What of the Actual Implementation?

-It's in the `get` and `set` native methods for the Array sentinel class, and in Nativeland they're named `arrayGetInit` and `arraySetInit` in the file `native.c`.
+It's in the `get` and `set` native methods for the Array synth class, and in Nativeland they're named `arrayGetInit` and `arraySetInit` in the file `native.c`.
 Go on, have a look.

 A lot of the changes are mostly mechanical plumbing for the methods to accept and evaluate slice objects, pulling out the information in them and iterating through the array for reading/writing.
 There is nothing new there that you haven't already seen, and honestly I don't like retreading familiar ground when it comes to these internal write-ups.
 They're mostly for future me anyways.